-Midazolam nasal spray
+Midazolam nasal spray for anxiety in palliative care

 Being short of breath or breathless can be common and upsetting for people receiving palliative care.
 It can cause panic and anxiety.
 Midazolam can help to reduce that feeling of panic and anxiety.
 Your doctor or nurse can also sometimes advise you to use it for other reasons.